The Herman Miller Aeron with PostureFit SL ($1,695) is the best ergonomic office chair for most people who sit 6+ hours a day

 Skip the Secretlab Titan Evo Smart if you need the deepest possible lumbar support for all-day office sitting.
 The L-ADAPT system is the best lumbar mechanism in any gaming chair, but it still trails the Aeron and Branch for 8-hour seated office work.

 Complete your ergonomic office setup with a smart standing desk controller, smart desk accessories, and smart speakers for focus audio.
+If you'll be sitting in this chair for video calls or focus blocks where outside noise is a problem, our sound isolation pods for home offices guide covers the acoustic-pod tier that pairs naturally with a quality ergonomic chair.
 For building automation around your home office schedule, see our smart plugs guide.

 Sources & Methodology